Tekla Structures installation for administrators

 You can centrally install a batch of .tsep installers across company workstations.
 This method is meant for system administrators.

-By default, the .tsep installers waiting for installation are stored in \ProgramData\Trimble\Tekla Structures\ <version> \Extensions\To be installed.
-To install centrally, you need to copy the .tsep installers to the %XSDATADIR%\Extensions\To be installed folder.
-Create the \To be installed folder if it does not exist yet.
+By default, the .tsep installers waiting for installation are stored in \ProgramData\Trimble\Tekla Structures\<version>\Extensions\To be installed.
+To install centrally, copy the .tsep installers to the %XSDATADIR%\Extensions\To be installed folder.
+If the folder does not exist yet, create it.

 - The installed .tsep installers are stored in the %XSDATADIR%\Extensions\Installed folder.